 - Alchemy Is Magic: Alchemia particles and the art of Alchemy itself gives the users the ability to use certain types of magic and/or summon Phantoms, the souls of past warriors to fight by your side.
 However, Chapter 3 reveals that Alchemy and Magic are two different types of powers, with the the former being forbidden in the view of the general public.

-- Ancient Conspiracy / Secret Police: 'Corpse', said to be the shadow of the Holy Order of Babel, has been hunting for the Seven Sacred Stones for an as of yet unexplained goal and are willing to resort to any means to claim them.
+- Ancient Conspiracy: 'Corpse', said to be "the shadow" of the Holy Order of Babel, has been hunting for the Seven Sacred Stones for an as of yet unexplained goal and are willing to resort to any means to claim them.
 It's revealed later on in Chapter 1 that Gabirond leads a section of Corpse and had orchestrated the fall of Envylia, then becoming Dias' handler.